AI Consultant for Small Business

 How do we know it is working?

-You own the systems after we ship
+You own the systems after we build

 04